VladimirManev/VocabularyProject/README.md

    `npm run dev`

 5. Open your browser and navigate to http://localhost:5173 to access the application.
+For testing purposes, you can either register a new account or use the test accounts peter@abv.bg and george@abv.bg with password 123456.

 ## Usage